vivitsaS/ml-from-scratch/kNearestNeighbors/readme.md

 KNN is a simple yet powerful concept that relies on the proximity of data points in a feature space to make predictions.
 It's versatile and easy to understand, making it a valuable tool in various machine learning tasks, particularly for small to medium-sized datasets with clear patterns.
 However, it has limitations, such as computational efficiency in high-dimensional spaces and sensitivity to noisy data.
 The prediction for a given `(x,y)` is the most commonly occuring result- falling in `k` unit radius around the point `(x,y)` the chosen average euclidaen distance = `k`

+## Intuition and Math behind it

+k-Nearest Neighbors (KNN) is a simple yet powerful classification algorithm that makes predictions based on the majority class among its k-nearest data points.
+The core intuition behind KNN can be summarized as follows:

+* **Similarity-Based Classification:** KNN assumes that similar data points tend to belong to the same class.
+It measures similarity using a distance metric, commonly the Euclidean distance.
+* **Local Decision Boundary:** Instead of a global decision boundary, KNN uses a local decision boundary around each data point.
+This flexibility enables KNN to handle complex and nonlinear decision boundaries.
+* **Voting Mechanism:** KNN employs a voting mechanism, where each of the k-nearest neighbors 'votes' for their respective class.
+The class with the most votes is assigned to the data point.
+* **Parameter Selection:** The choice of the parameter k (number of neighbors) is critical.
+A smaller k may lead to overfitting, while a larger k can result in underfitting.

+The mathematical foundation of KNN includes the following key elements:

+* **Distance Metric:** KNN uses a distance metric (typically Euclidean distance) to measure the similarity between data points.
+Given two data points A and B, the Euclidean distance is computed as:
+  \[d(A, B) = \sqrt{\sum_{i=1}^{n} (A_i - B_i)^2}\]
+  Where \(A_i\) and \(B_i\) are the feature values for the ith dimension.

+* **KNN Algorithm:**
+    1. Compute the distance between the new data point and all training data points.
+    2. Select the k-nearest data points based on the computed distances.
+    3. Count the frequency of each class among these k neighbors.
+    4. Assign the class with the highest frequency as the predicted class for the new data point.

+* **Weighted Voting:** In some cases, you can assign weights to neighbors based on their proximity.
+Closer neighbors have a greater influence on the prediction.

+* **Selecting the Optimal k:** The choice of the value for k is crucial.
+Too small values of k can lead to noisy predictions, while too large values can lead to overly smooth decision boundaries.
+Cross-validation techniques are often used to determine the optimal k.

+* **Normalization:** Feature scaling is essential in KNN to ensure that no single feature dominates the distance calculation.

+* **Handling Categorical Features:** KNN can be extended to handle categorical features by using appropriate distance metrics, such as Hamming distance for binary data.

+In summary, KNN's mathematical foundation is rooted in the concept of distance and similarity, and it classifies data points based on the majority class of their k-nearest neighbors.
+Parameter selection and data preprocessing play crucial roles in the performance of the KNN algorithm.

 ## Implementation Details

 The script defines a `KNN` class with the following methods: